ivuorinen/starred/README.md

 - [snok/container-retention-policy](https://github.com/snok/container-retention-policy) - Github action for pruning old GHCR container image versions.
 - [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) - Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found).
 - [srsudar/eg](https://github.com/srsudar/eg) - Useful examples at the command line.
-- [subframe7536/maple-font](https://github.com/subframe7536/maple-font) - Maple Mono: Open source monospace font with round corner, ligatures and Nerd-Font for IDE and command line. 带连字和控制台图标的圆角等宽字体，中英文宽度完美2:1
+- [subframe7536/maple-font](https://github.com/subframe7536/maple-font) - [developing variable font] Maple Mono: Open source monospace font with round corner, ligatures and Nerd-Font for IDE and command line. 带连字和控制台图标的圆角等宽字体，中英文宽度完美2:1
 - [tabatkins/railroad-diagrams](https://github.com/tabatkins/railroad-diagrams) - :steam_locomotive: A small JS+SVG library for drawing railroad syntax diagrams, like on JSON.org.
 Now with a Python port!
 - [timhutton/twitter-archive-parser](https://github.com/timhutton/twitter-archive-parser) - Python code to parse a Twitter archive and output in various ways
 - [trekhleb/learn-python](https://github.com/trekhleb/learn-python) - 📚 Playground and cheatsheet for learning Python.
 Collection of Python scripts that are split by topics and contain code examples with explanations.